maximtrp/mchmm/README.md

 graph.render()
 ```

-### Viterbi algorithm
+#### Viterbi Algorithm

-Running Viterbi algorithm on new observations.
+Decode the most likely state sequence for new observations:

 ```python
 new_obs = "GGCATTGGGCTATAAGAGGAGCTTG"